Nathan Myhrvold

-Nathan Paul Myhrvold (born August 3, 1959), formerly Chief Technology Officer at Microsoft, is co-founder of Intellectual Ventures and the principal author of Modernist Cuisine and its successor books.
-Myhrvold was listed as co-inventor on 17 U.S. patents at Microsoft and is co-inventor on over 900 other U.S. patents issued to his corporation and its affiliates.
+Nathan Paul Myhrvold (born August 3, 1959) is an American inventor, scientist, and businessman, former Chief Technology Officer at Microsoft, co-founder of Intellectual Ventures and TerraPower, and the principal author of Modernist Cuisine and its successor books.

 Early life and education

-Myhrvold was born on August 3, 1959 in Seattle, Washington to Norwegian American parents.
+Myhrvold was born on August 3, 1959, in Seattle, Washington, to Norwegian American parents.
 He was raised in Santa Monica, California, where he attended Mirman School and Santa Monica High School, graduating in 1974, and began college at age 14.

 Transferring from Santa Monica College, he studied mathematics (B.Sc.), and geophysics and space physics (Master's) at UCLA.
 He was awarded a Hertz Foundation Fellowship for graduate study and studied at Princeton University, where he earned a master's degree in mathematical economics and completed a Ph.D. in applied mathematics after completing a doctoral dissertation titled "Vistas in curved space-time quantum field theory" under the supervision of Malcolm Perry.
 For one year, he held a postdoctoral fellowship at the University of Cambridge working under Stephen Hawking.

 Career

 Early career

 Myhrvold left Cambridge to co-found a computer startup in Oakland, California.
-The company, Dynamical Systems Research Inc. (DSR), sought to produce Mondrian, a clone of IBM's TopView multitasking environment for DOS.
-Myhrvold served as DSR's president.
-Microsoft purchased DSR in 1986 for $1.5M in stock.
+The company, Dynamical Systems Research Inc., sought to produce Mondrian, a clone of IBM's TopView multitasking environment for DOS.
+Myhrvold served as Dynamical Systems Research's president.
+Microsoft purchased Dynamical Systems Research in 1986 for $1.5M in stock.
 Myhrvold worked at Microsoft for 13 years in a variety of executive positions, culminating in his appointment as the company's first chief technology officer in 1996.
 At Microsoft he founded Microsoft Research in 1991.